My Favourite Mixed Media Art Materials

 Oil Pastels - Sennelier

 If you like oil pastels, you have to try out Sennelier.
 These pastels are almost like butter so they add a whole lot of texture to a piece, making it feel more like a painting than a drawing.
+They’re the perfect pastel for blending with.

 The colour pay off is also super intense so that’s great if you want to make something really pop or add more dimension.
 They layer really well on top of things, but be prepared to get a bit messy!